School of Visual Art and Design

 Fundamental concepts in typography with a focus on long form text, hierarchy of emphasis, anatomy, pairings and exploration of grid systems using traditional and modern relevant digital applications.

-Introduction to concepts and design of jewelry objects in a variety of metals and other materials.
+Introduction to concepts and design of jewelry and objects in a variety of metals and other materials.

 Photographic history, theory, and practice with emphasis on developing a personal vision through the use of digital still cameras.